joeferrer/Flux/README.md

 ![](https://raw.githubusercontent.com/joeferrer/Flux/master/screenshots/Screenshot_1.png)

-The game is set in dark space, where you, a triangle-shaped flux carrier, color blue or green, must gather and collect 10 charges in your station as soon as possible.
+The game is set in dark space, where you, a triangular flux carrier, color blue or green, must gather and collect 10 charges in your station as quickly as possible.
 Charges appear as small white squares in the game.
 A player's station appears as a circular spot with the same color as the color of the player (__note:__ _this is also the only other object seen by the player at the start of the game_).
 To gather charges, you must pass over a charge.
 To collect a charge, you must pass over your station.
 The first to collect 10 charges wins the game.
 Movement in the game follows the controls below:
 >
 __Go Up = W__
 >